-Why Be a Soccer Referee
+Why Should You Become a Soccer Referee?

 There are many different reasons to become a soccer referee.
 In the in-person training, I heard teenagers saying they wanted to earn some money and adults saying they wanted to continue being involved with soccer.
 There were as many reasons as there are individuals.

 Referees need to realize that they are in an authoritative position and need to be moral and ethical in providing a safe and fair environment for teams to play in.
 The reason for becoming a referee is not necessarily important to anyone besides yourself, they just need to be positive reasons.

 What Are the Requirements to Become a Referee?

 There are multiple levels to refereeing.
 Let's focus on two different referee positions, the recreational referee and becoming a United States Soccer Federation (USSF) Referee.
 I want to mention the first one because it is important and offers a stand-alone position and/or a great segue to becoming a USSF Referee.

 A recreational referee is often an older player from a club or community that referees games for younger kids.
 This is generally monitored through the club and involves the club training the referees as well as paying the recreational referees.
 For older recreational games, it is often recommended to have an older referee as well.
 So for a u15 recreational game, it would be advised to have either a parent referee or a USSF referee.
 Many of our premiere club soccer kids referee the younger recreational kids' soccer games.

 One of the recommendations is that a referee only officiates games that are younger than their age.
 This is because the referee is an authoritative person for the field and it wouldn't make sense to have a 13-year-old refereeing 15-year-old children.
 Many recreational referees are making between $10 and $15 a game.
 This is in 2019 and mid-Ohio.

 On July 1st, 2019, the structure of USSF Referees changed from grades of a referee to titles such as Grassroots Referee.
 This combined several grades and was done to simplify the process.